 Both finasteride and dutasteride are 5-alpha reductase inhibitors — oral medications that work by reducing dihydrotestosterone (DHT), the hormone responsible for follicle miniaturisation in androgenetic alopecia.
 But they’re not the same drug, and the differences matter when choosing between them.

-This guide breaks down how each medication works, compares their efficacy, discusses side effect profiles, and explains how to track either one effectively.
+This guide breaks down how each medication works, compares evidence at a high level, discusses side effect profiles, and explains how to track either prescribed routine with enough context to review over time.
+It is separate from spironolactone, another anti-androgen prescription option most often discussed for women with female pattern hair loss.

 The Common Enemy: DHT